emmanuelmenon/emmanuelmenon.github.io/_posts/2020-05-22-breathless-jules-et-jim-double-feature.md

 <iframe width="10%" height="338" src="https://www.youtube.com/embed/0wI4HXBH9Yc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-I knew absoutely nothing about the French New Wave movement.
+I knew absolutely nothing about the French New Wave movement.
 So, I decided to learn about it.
 Following along with the principle that was outlined in my [guide to double features]({% post_url 2020-05-06-double-features-a-guide %}), which stated that "the double feature [is] a way of learning — and thinking — about movies" (a quote taken from [this](https://www.nytimes.com/2016/08/17/movies/double-feature-movies-in-a-film-forum-retrospective.html) article, written by James Hoberman), I decided that I would screen a double feature of Breathless and Jules et Jim for myself.

 Since this is the first of (hopefully) many blog posts detailing a completed double feature, I'm going to attempt to set a template up that allows me to efficiently go about the process of analysing a double feature.